This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 - Might not be suitable for amateur birders looking for a midrange option

 Vortex Optics Viper HD Roof Prism Binoculars

-If you want it for owl watching or night bird watching in dark, more pallid light conditions, then I’d suggest these pair of binoculars as the 10x magnification and high-density lenses provide top picture quality with vibrant colors.
+If you want it for owl watching or observing other night crawling creatures in dark, more pallid light conditions, then I’d suggest these pair of binoculars as the 10×50 model.
+The large aperture will provide bright picture quality with vibrant colors.
 With multiple anti-reflective coatings and roof prisms well coated for resolution and contrast enhancement, birders can look forward to amazing optics and more enjoyable bird watching.
-Costing around $500 for the basic model, these binoculars for bird watching are the most viable option if you’re looking for good value for money.
+These binoculars for bird watching are the most viable option if you’re looking for good value for money.